dmitov/formik/docs/tutorial.md

 Congratulations!
 You've created a signup form with Formik that:

-- Has complex validation logic and rich error messages
+- Has complex validation logic and rich error/warning messages
-- Properly displays errors messages to the user at the correct time (after they have blurred a field)
+- Properly displays validation messages to the user at the correct time (after they have blurred a field)
 - Leverages your own custom input components you can use on other forms in your app

 Nice work!
 We hope you now feel like you have a decent grasp on how Formik works.